 - you use direct debit to pay your bills

-It is then a debt to the bank.
+This creates a debt to the bank.
 Your bank might also charge you a fee.
-You have to pay the debt and fee back to them.
+Remember, you have to pay the debt and fee back to them.

-Sometimes your bank will take money from your account to pay off the debt and fee.
-They can take no more than 10% of your Centrelink payment.
+Sometimes your bank will take money from your account to pay back the debt and fee.
+They can't take& more than 10% of your Centrelink payment.
 This is to protect your payment.

 Bank means a bank, building society or credit union where you have an account.

-Under the Code of Operation, your bank can take no more than 10% of your payment if you get:
+Under the Code of Operation, your bank can't take more than 10% of your payment if you get:

 - Age Pension